 Now, depending on your blood cholesterol, you can add a dollop

 of cream or yoghurt.
 If you follow the recipes at this site, I can

-promise you you'll soon be off those nasty statins.
+promise you'll soon be off those nasty statins.

-Add salt and pepper, of course, to taste, and if you have a tendency to a hiatus hernia, then make sure you finish your beer, or any liquid, and wait for a few minutes before tucking into your soup.
+Add salt and pepper, of course, to taste, and if you have a tendency to a hiatus hernia, then make sure you finish your beer, or any liquid for that matter, and wait for a few minutes before tucking into your soup.

 If you suffer from indigestion at night, then don't have any bread or rolls with your spinach-soup; you may get away with sourdough.

-Mind you, I've been experimenting; I've found that it's the chemicals in the daily loaf that are the problem and that our own home baked low GI bread doesn't give me a problem.
+Mind you I've been experimenting; I have found that it is the chemicals in the daily loaf that are the problem and that our own home-baked low GI bread doesn't give me heartburn.

-The Banting diet is of course the craze of the moment; add some cream so you can lose weight!
-Personally I would rather you increased the fat by adding an avocado to your fresh spinach recipes, with all due respect to Professor Tim Noakes; nothing amiss with a dollop of cream occasionally provided you're into our healthy choice foods; it's all about balance.
+The Banting diet is of course the craze of the moment; add some cream so you can lose weight.
+Personally I would rather you increased the fat by adding an avocado to your fresh spinach recipes, with all due respect to Professor Tim Noakes; nothing amiss with a dollop of cream occasionally provided you are into our nutritious choice foods.
+It's all about balance.

-But, yes, we enjoy it with a dollop of cream too; those who indulge in their organic food greens can drop their guard occasionally because their cholesterol will be dangerously low; it's the way to get to get off statins" safely.
+But yes we enjoy it with a dollop of cream too; those who indulge in their organic green foods can drop their guard occasionally because their cholesterol will be dangerously low; it's the way to get to "get off statins" safely.
 The side-effects are horrendous.

 There are many spinach benefits, too many to list here, but one is much less constipation; that's not unimportant, right?